Student-centric advice and objective recommendations

 University of Miami (Miami, Florida)

-- A number of full-tuition merit scholarships are offered, including the Isaac Bashevis Singer Scholarship and the Ronald A. Hammond Scholarship
+- Miami offers a number of full-tuition merit scholarships, including the Isaac Bashevis Singer Scholarship and the Ronald A. Hammond Scholarship

 University of Rochester (Rochester, NY)